Antioxidant Frozen Dog Treats: An Easy Homemade Recipe for Summer

 4. Herbs (Optional)

 Herbs such as parsley, oregano, rosemary, peppermint, basil, or dandelion all make for a tasty treat!
-For more information about what herbs are safe for dogs please refer to this list by Garden Uity.
+Garden Utility provides helpful information about what herbs are safe for dogs.

-If that seems like too much work, you can always just freeze the coconut oil separately (add to ice cube tray first or last) or use it as a topping!
-If you don’t have a blender you can always just add the above ingredients to your tray and fill it with water, sometimes it is more interesting for dogs.
+If that seems like too much work, or you’re looking for an even easier dog treat recipe, you can always just freeze the coconut oil separately (add to ice cube tray first or last) or use it as a topping!
+If you don’t have a blender, you can always just add the above ingredients to your tray and fill it with water; sometimes it is more interesting for dogs.

 What do you get when you cross a snowman and a strawberry?
 Frostbite.